 7.2.
 Confidentiality - data treatment

-The INE takes the necessary logical, physical and administrative provisions for the protection of confidential data from data collection to publication.
+INE Spain implements the necessary logical, physical and administrative measures for the protection of confidential data throughout the process, from data collection to publication.

-A legal clause is included in the survey questionnaires informing about the protection of the data collected.
+A legal clause is included in the survey questionnaires informing respondents about the protection of the collected data.

-During the stages of information processing, information allowing direct identification is only preserved while is strictly necessary to ensure the quality of processes.
-Direct identification data are not stored together with the own statistics, after the data collection phase.
+During the stages of information processing, direct identifiers are only preserved while strictly necessary to ensure the quality of processes.
+Direct identification data are not stored alongside the statistics after the data collection phase.

-The results to be published are analysed in detail before to prevent that confidential data of the statistical units can be derived.
-In cases in which microdata are disseminated, they are always anonymous.
+The results to be published are analysed in detail beforehand to prevent the potential derivation statistical units' confidential data.
+In cases in which microdata are disseminated, they are always anonymized.

 8.1.
 Release calendar

-The advance release calendar that shows the precise release dates for the coming year is disseminated in the last quarter of each year.
+The advance release calendar that shows the precise release dates for the coming year is disseminated every last quarter of each year.

-The calendar is presented to the media at a news conference, and is also disseminated on the INE's website.
+The calendar is presented to the media at a news conference and is also published on the INE's website.

 8.2.
 Release calendar access